tkhq/sdk/.changeset/sour-comics-joke.md

 "@turnkey/encoding": minor
 ---

-@turnkey/crypto added decrypting for export bundles, changed decryptBundle to decryptEmailBundle (BREAKING CHANGE), added hexToAscii function to @turnkey/encoding for conversion to mnemonic
+@turnkey/crypto

+- [BREAKING CHANGE] renamed `decryptBundle` to `decryptEmailBundle` (for decrypting email auth credential bundles) in order to distinguish from the new `decryptExportBundle` (for decrypting bundles containing wallet mnemonics or private key material)

+@turnkey/encoding

+- added hexToAscii function, useful for converting a raw hex string to a (wallet) mnemonic